tlangelani-dev/sybase-database/README.md

 use Tlangelani\Database\Sybase;

-// initialize sybase with credentials.
+// initialize Sybase with credentials.
-// NB: DEV_HOST must be configured on your sybase interfaces file, or freetds conf file.
+// NB: DEV_HOST must be configured in your Sybase interfaces file, or freetds conf file.
 $sybase = new Sybase('DEV_HOST', 'DEV_DB', 'USER', 'PASS');

 // list databases